IRL2/nanover-server-py/README.md

     - [Frame](examples/fundamentals/frame.ipynb) - How Narupa communicates frames of molecular simulations.
     - [Servers](examples/fundamentals/servers.ipynb) - Setting up a Narupa server.
     - [State & Commands](examples/fundamentals/commands_and_state.ipynb) - Synchronizing state between clients and calling commands on the server.
+    - [Selections & Visualisation](examples/fundamentals/visualisations.ipynb) - Selecting atoms and setting how to render them.

 The tutorials use Jupyter notebooks, [NGLView](https://github.com/arose/nglview) for visualising trajectories, and while not strictly necessary, assumes you have the [Narupa IMD VR](https://gitlab.com/intangiblerealities/narupa-applications/narupa-imd)